Chinatowns in Europe: Manchester

 Manchester's Chinatown on Faulkner Street is the second largest in Britain after London's.
 The Chinese British population, many of whom are immigrants from former British-ruled Hong Kong, especially settled in the Greater Manchester area.
 However, Hong Kong immigration to the United Kingdom has leveled off over the years and there has been a rise in Mainland Chinese immigration to the country.

 Birmingham

-The Chinese Quarter is an area of Birmingham, United Kingdom.
+Birmingham Chinatown is an area of Birmingham, United Kingdom.
 First emerging as an informal cluster of Chinese community organizations, social clubs, and businesses in the 1960s centred on Hurst Street, as a result of post-World War II migration from Hong Kong, the Chinese Quarter was officially recognized in the 1980s.
 It is well known for its Chinese restaurants, such as the China Court Restaurant, for the parade which is held there each year to celebrate the Chinese New Year, for the Birmingham Hippodrome and for being the location of the headquarters of Wing Yip.

 To the rear of the area is the Irish Quarter which is located directly next to a large supermarket selling typical Chinese produce.